naranira/ComfortWitnessCrawler/replit.md

 ## Overview

-This is a Flask-based web application that aggregates news articles about Japanese military comfort women issues.
+This is a Flask-based web application that aggregates news articles about both Japanese military and US military comfort women issues.
 The system scrapes articles from various RSS feeds and news sources, stores them in memory (MVP version), and provides a web interface for browsing and searching articles.

 ## System Architecture